timoffex/twitch-boba/README.md

 to compile and package everything into the final HTML/CSS/JS files.

 To test, use Twitch's "Developer Rig", or run the generated HTML file directly (if not relying on any Twitch APIs).
+The [Boba Tea.json](./Boba%20Tea.json) file is the Developer Rig configuration, managed by the tool.

 * `npm run build` creates the `dist` directory; you can just run the HTML file from there directly